-We have performance-based share options which vest upon achievement of certain company-based performance conditions and service conditions.
-On the date of grant, we determine the fair value of the performance-based award using the Black-Scholes option pricing model.
-The awards are then assessed to determine the probability of the award vesting.
+Awards with company-based performance conditions are assessed to determine the probability of the award vesting.
 If assessed as probable, we record compensation expense for these awards over the total performance and service period using the accelerated method.
-At each reporting period, we reassess the probability of achieving the performance targets, which requires judgment, and to the extent actual results or updated estimates differ from our current estimates, the cumulative effect on current and prior periods of those changes will be recorded in the period estimates are revised, or the change in estimate will be applied prospectively depending on whether the change affects the estimate of total compensation cost to be recognized.
+At each reporting period, we reassess the probability of achieving the performance targets, which requires judgment.
+In the event that actual results or updated estimates differ from our current estimates, the cumulative effect on current and prior periods of those changes will be recorded in the period in which estimates are revised, or the change in estimate will be applied prospectively depending on whether the change affects the estimate of total compensation cost to be recognized.
 The ultimate number of shares issued and the related compensation expense recognized will be based on a comparison of the final performance metrics to the specified targets.
-As at December 31, 2019, there were no awards remaining subject to a performance target condition to be determined in a future period.